Clara Nordström

-Clara Nordström, maiden name and pseudonym for Clara Elisabet von Vegesack, (January 18, 1886 in Karlskrona, Sweden – February 7, 1962 in Mindelheim, West Germany) was a German writer and translator of Swedish descent.
-With the themes of her writing and her Swedish maiden name she profited from the German interest for Scandinavian writers.
+Clara Nordström, maiden name and pseudonym for Clara Elisabet von Vegesack, (January 18, 1886, in Karlskrona, Sweden – February 7, 1962, in Mindelheim, West Germany) was a German writer and translator of Swedish descent.
+With the themes of her writing and her Swedish maiden name, she profited from the German interest for Scandinavian writers.

 Biography

-Born the daughter of a physician and a peasant woman in Karlskrona and brought up in Växjö (Sweden), she was bed-ridden owing to illness up to her twelfth year.
+Born the daughter of a physician and a peasant woman in Karlskrona and brought up in Växjö (Sweden), she was bedridden owing to illness up to her twelfth year.
 It was only after that, from about 1897, that she started to frequent various private schools in Växjö.
 In 1903, she went to Hildesheim (Germany) and shortly afterwards to Braunschweig (Germany) in order to learn the German language.
 On April 17, 1905 she married, in Växjö, the son of her teacher, 15 years her senior, and in 1906 gave birth to their son Gustav Adolf.
 She got divorced in 1909 after she had been left by her husband.
 Nordström returned to Växjö for a short time and in the same year moved to Berlin to become a photographer.
 After three years of instruction and practical training, she had to give up her profession for health reasons.
-In 1912 she went to Munich to become a writer.
+In 1912, she went to Munich to become a writer.
 It was there that in 1914 she met Siegfried von Vegesack, whom she married on February 16 in Stockholm.